 2. Payments for voluntary overtime which are not usually paid or are exceptional will not count for the purpose of calculating holiday pay, but payments for voluntary overtime that are usually paid and are regular across time may do so.

 3. Breaking down voluntary overtime on a weekly basis can help take account of fluctuations in overtime, which may be helpful in determining whether payments are regular or recurring.

 4. What is “regular” or “recurrent” is likely to change over time.
 As such, when analysing potential exposure, employers must continue to look back over voluntary overtime worked in a fixed period to assess whether it is sufficiently regular to be deemed normal remuneration.

 5. One way of determining that a payment will count as normal remuneration is if there is an intrinsic link between the payment and a task that a worker is obliged to do under their contract of employment.
 The courts have, however, emphasised that this is not the only way of making that determination.

 6. Employees who have been underpaid holiday pay may have a claim for unlawful deductions from wages.
-Claims for unlawful deduction must be brought within 3 months of the last in a “series” of unlawful deductions, with a backdating limit of 2 years (following the Deduction from Wages (Limitation) Regulations 2014 – for more on which see here).
+Claims for unlawful deduction must be brought within 3 months of the last in a “series” of unlawful deductions, with a backdating limit of 2 years (following the Deduction from Wages (Limitation) Regulations 2014).
 A 3 month period without any unlawful deductions will break the chain in any “series” of deductions.
-We have set out examples of how to calculate this here.

 An application for permission to appeal the EAT’s decision in Flowers has already been lodged with the Court of Appeal, so watch this space…